vgrec/FlickrImages/README.md

+#FlickrImages
-A test app that searches images by tags from Flickr
+A sample app that searches images by tags from Flickr